tonybaldwin/TclRunlog/README.txt

 Sat Jan 18 00:29:54 EST 2014
 TclRunlog now creates monthly and yearly reports.
 It doesn't save them, yet.
+Tue Jan 28 11:30:14 EST 2014
+View all entries for a given month
+Also, yesterday, properly rounded ave distance, total calories in monthly/yearly reports.

 TODO:
 Save year/month reports to db, export to plain text or other formats,